An Argument for An Ex-Scientologist to Examine:

 The tribal narrative, in the case of an anti-Scientologist, is overwhelmingly AGAINST Scientology.

-Therefore, if the truth about Scientology is BOTH the good and the bad, then neither the Scientology tribe nor the Anti-Scientology tribe will ever allow you to see the full truth about Scientology.
+Therefore, if the truth about Scientology is BOTH the good and the bad, then neither a Scientologist nor an Anti-Scientologist are capable of telling the truth about Scientology.